madiodio/personal-goals/README.md

 # Week of 12 June, 2017

-- [ ] finish section "Revue critique" on Monday
+- [ ] finish section "Revue critique" by Wed.
-- [ ] List every sections that is not finished on the memory
+- [ ] List every sections that is not finished on the memory before the weekend
 - [ ] ...

 # Things I'll willing To Do This Summer: